 He was able to earn money in Montpellier writing essays on behalf of wealthy students.
 He also began teaching mathematics, a subject that interested him greatly.
 In fact, the first two academic papers he wrote dealt with the mathematics of human anatomy.
 He published these in 1777.

 Pinel moved to Paris in 1778, aged 33.
 He was refused permission to practice medicine in France’s capital because his medical degree was from Toulouse, a provincial university.

 In 1785, aged 40, he joined the salon of Madame Helvétius, a club where intellectuals met and exchanged philosophical ideas.
-In the same year Franz Mesmer left Paris under a cloud.
+Also in 1785 Franz Mesmer left Paris under a cloud.
 Mesmer had made a fortune using ‘animal magnetism’ to treat people with psychosomatic diseases.
 Pinel noted that Mesmer’s methods seemed to work for some people but not for others.